smatsushima1/brahmavihara_dhamma_conversion/README.md

-# brahmavihara_dhamma_conversion
+# Mahasi Sayadaw's Brahmavihara Dhamma in HTML

-Mahasi Sayadaw's great Brahmavihara Dhamma is converted to HTML to allow for easier referencing.
+Mahasi Sayadaw's great Brahmavihara Dhamma is converted to HTML to allow for easier referencing and can be read aloud if using the right browser.